India bans Kashmir religious group amid sweeping crackdown

 The group’s head, Abdul Hamid Fayaz, dozens of its top leaders, and at least 300 members have been arrested since last week.
 Some of the arrests occurred Thursday night in raids by police after the ban, officials said.

-Jama’at Islami, created in 1942, has been banned twice previously and runs hundreds of schools, charities, orphanages, public libraries and reading rooms.
+Jama’at Islami, created in 1942, has been banned twice previously and runs hundreds of schools, charities, orphanages, public libraries and reading rooms with a strong cadre base across the region.
 It participated in Indian elections several times before 1989, when an armed rebellion against Indian rule erupted in the Himalayan region.
 Since then, the group has been seen as the ideological force behind the region’s largest indigenous rebel group, Hizbul Mujahideen.

-At the peak of the militancy in the 1990s, hundreds of Jama’at Islami’s members were killed, mostly by Indian military-run pro-government militia.
+At the peak of the militancy in the 1990s, hundreds of Jama’at-e-Islami’s members were killed, mostly by Indian military-run pro-government militia.

+The ban is likely to affect thousands of students studying in its schools, though it is still unclear how authorities will treat the schools.
+Educational institutions are due to reopen next week after an approximately three-month winter break.

+The Joint Resistance Leadership, or JRL, which comprises three top Kashmiri leaders, condemned the ban as a “dictatorial measure.”

 Rebels have been fighting since 1989 against Indian control in Kashmir.
 About 70,000 people have been killed in the uprising and ensuing crackdown.
 Most Kashmiris support the rebels’ demand that the territory be united either under Pakistani rule or as an independent country, while also participating in civilian street protests against Indian control.